arjunvarmar/arjun-academic/_posts/2023-01-13-new-paper-published.md

 The paper was published after a long review of a year and 5 months.
 Extermely happy that we could make it.

-Thanks to Dr. Kevin Jacob and Prof. Nagamani Jaya Balila for sharing the APT results (see their study here) and for useful discussions, Mr. Abhinav Roy, Prof. Ferdinand Haider and Prof. T A Abinandanan for useful discussions on different aspects of the paper; and Prof. Anirban Patra for his careful reading of the manuscript and valuable suggestions.
+Thanks to Dr. Kevin Jacob and Prof. Nagamani Jaya Balila for sharing the APT results (see their study [here](https://doi.org/10.1016/j.mtla.2022.101358)) and for useful discussions, Mr. Abhinav Roy, Prof. Ferdinand Haider and Prof. T A Abinandanan for useful discussions on different aspects of the paper; and Prof. Anirban Patra for his careful reading of the manuscript and valuable suggestions.

-Here is the link to the paper : Dislocation assisted phase separation: a phase field study!
+Here is the link to the paper!
+[Dislocation assisted phase separation: a phase field study](https://doi.org/10.1016/j.actamat.2022.118529)